kishore-rajkumar/java8-features/README.md

 Collectors is a final class that extends the Object class.

 Here, we will see the examples of Java Stream collectors class using lambda expressions, Java Streams and other new features of Java 8.

+## 9. StringJoiner

+In java 8, a new class StringJoiner is introduced in the java.util package.

+Using this class we can join more than one strings with the specified delimiter, we can also provide prefix and suffix to the final string while joining multiple strings.